simon-hb/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+Tweeter allows you to post tweets.
+It will generate an error message if you try to compose a tweet too long or empty.
+The character counter and time posted are fully functional.
+The layout will also adjust for tablets and movile when shrunk below 1024 wide.
+Please feel free to navigate/ play on the site.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This is the second application I have ever made!
+Here, I learned a lot about CSS/ HTML but hopefully my future applications will look even better.
+More to come!

 ## Getting Started